Unconditional finite amplitude stability of a fluid in a mechanically isolated vessel with spatially non-uniform wall temperature: A candidate for a Lyapunov type functional

 \begin{lemma}[Lyapunov type functional and its time derivative] Let us consider the velocity/temperature perturbation $\widetilde{\temp}$, $\widetilde{\vec{v}}$ governed by equations~\eqref{eq:governing-equations-perturbation}.
 Let us define the functional

 where we use the notation introduced in Section~\ref{sec:preliminaries}.
-The functional remains non-negative for all possible temperature perturbations $\widetilde{\temp} \in (-\widehat{\temp}, + \infty)$, and it vanishes if and only if the perturbation $\widetilde{\temp}$ vanishes everywhere in the domain of interest.
+The functional remains non-negative for all possible temperature perturbations $\widetilde{\temp} \in (-\widehat{\temp}, + \infty)$ and velocity perturbations $\widetilde{\vec{v}}$, and it vanishes if and only if the perturbations $\widetilde{\temp}$ and $\widetilde{\vec{v}}$ vanish everywhere in the domain of interest.
 Furthermore, the time derivative of the functional is given by the formula

 \end{lemma}

 \begin{lemma}[On boundedness of some integrals] Let us consider the velocity/temperature perturbation $\widetilde{\temp}$, $\widetilde{\vec{v}}$ governed by equations~\eqref{eq:governing-equations-perturbation}.
 Then the dissipative heating term possesses a finite time-space integral,